Associate Professor John Allan spoke with ABC Radio Brisbane about smoking and mental illness.

 How often in a stressful situation if you're out socially would you hear someone say 'I need a cigarette'.
 Alright times are changing and you don't hear it anywhere near as much as you might used to.
 But for some smokers, they say that it is a form of relaxation for them.
 New data though, disputes that.
 Plus there has been links made between smoking and poor mental health.
-Dr. John Allen is the Executive Director of Mental Health, Alcohol and Other Drugs with the Queensland Health Department.
+Dr. John Allan is the Executive Director of Mental Health Alcohol and Other Drugs with the Queensland Health Department.
 He's been looking through the stats.

 There's been a steady decrease in smoking, as you know, so we're at the lowest smoking levels we have ever been in terms of the general population, down around 12-14 per cent.

 And is there any proportion of the population where smoking rates are actually on the rise, bucking that trend?

 Well, there are some unfortunate trends for say for young women, for example, are smoking more often also for people who actually suffer from serious mental illness or people who are homeless, the smoking rates have not actually changed that much from the levels we had quite a long, you know, number of years.
 So 30 or 40 per cent of people with mental illness for example smoke cigarettes.